 There are numerous uncertainties in estimating crude oil and natural gas reserves and their value, including many factors that are beyond the control of the Company.
 It requires interpretations of available technical data and various assumptions, including assumptions relating to economic factors.
 Any significant inaccuracies in these interpretations or assumptions could materially affect the estimated quantities of reserves.
 In order to prepare these estimates, Byron's independent third-party petroleum engineers must project production rates and timing of development expenditures as well as analyze available geological, geophysical, production and engineering data, and the extent, quality and reliability of this data can vary.
 The process also requires economic assumptions relating to matters such as natural gas and oil prices, drilling and operating expenses, capital expenditures, taxes and availability of funds.
-Actual future production, natural gas and oil prices, revenues, taxes, development expenditures, operating expenses and quantities of recoverable natural gas and oil reserves most likely will vary from our estimates.
-Any significant variance could materially affect the estimated quantities and pre-tax net present value of reserves.
-In addition, estimates of proved reserves may be adjusted to reflect production history, results of exploration and development, prevailing natural gas and oil prices and other factors, many of which are beyond the Company's control and may prove to be incorrect over time.
+Actual future production, natural gas and oil prices, revenues, taxes, development expenditures, operating expenses and quantities of recoverable natural gas and oil reserves most independent, prevailing natural gas and oil prices and other factors, many of which are beyond the Company's control and may prove to be incorrect over time.
 As a result, estimates may require substantial upward or downward revisions if subsequent drilling, testing and production reveal different results.
 Furthermore, some of the producing wells included in the Company's reserve report have produced for a relatively short period of time.
-Accordingly, some of the Company's reserve estimates are not based on a multi-year production decline curve and are calculated using a reservoir simulation model together with volumetric analysis.
-Any downward adjustment coul
+Accordingly, some of the Company's reserve estimates are not based on a multi-year production and thus adversely affect the Company's financial condition, future prospects and market value.